amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

   ## Bubble sort

 We want to sort the elements in an array.
+One way to do this is using bubble sort as follows:

 ```js
 function sort(n) {